Undergraduate students have one year of study at Stony Brook University in New York.

 In Songdo, you have developed-world living standards.
 With nearby Seoul, you have a global city’s strong economy, urban nightlife, shopping, as well as traditional and fine dining.
 Conveniently, Songdo is connected to Seoul's excellent subway system, considered second best in the world after Hong Kong.

-In 2020, Seoul's metropolitan zone is the eighth largest metro area in the world.
+In 2020, this size makes Seoul the eighth largest metropolitan area in the world.
 Seoul's metropolitan population is bigger than similar areas around New York City, Los Angeles and Beijing.
 For a developed country, Seoul is the most dense urban environment in the world--far denser than Japan's cities and certainly more dense than any cities in the United States.
 The population density of Seoul is almost twice that of New York City.
 However, Seoul is a jewel that remains remarkably functional and clean unlike other dense global cities.

 Seoul rising to be a global city and world leader came out of the Korean economic boom from the 1960s to the present, called "The Miracle on the Han River".
 After the Korean War (1950-1953), Seoul transformed from a war-torn, destroyed capital city to being core to the country's global OECD status by 1996.
 Seoul is now the world's fourth largest metropolitan economy after Tokyo, New York City, and Los Angeles with an annual GDP of $895 billion US dollars (2018 statistics).